electrode-io/electrode-native/docs/cli/create-api-impl.md

 * Generate the project in a specified output directory
 * **Default**  The project is generated in a new directory named as the API implementation project.
 The new directory is created in the current working directory.

+`--hasConfig`
+* Indicates if this api implementation requires some config during initialization.
+* This option will be stored and reused during container generation to enforce config initialization

+`--skipNpmCheck/-s`
+* Skips npm check to see if the package already exists
+* **Default** The value defaults to false.

 `--force/-f`

 * Force the creation of an API implementation project